Wellington Doctoral Hardship Scholarship

 Applicants are considered by the Doctoral Hardship Scholarship Committee and will be notified of the outcome by the Scholarships Office.

 Applicants are expected to have used their entitlements under the Student Loan Scheme (if eligible) and have exhausted all other avenues.

-Although applicants may apply at any time after they achieved full registration, preference will be given to applicants nearing completion or between submission of the thesis for examination and lodgement of the thesis in the library, or affected by the COVID-19 pandemic.
+Although applicants may apply at any time after they achieved full registration, preference will be given to applicants nearing completion, between submission of the thesis for examination and lodgement of the thesis in the library, or affected by the COVID-19 pandemic.

 The committee will consider any unforeseen circumstances (academic or professional) that have hindered the applicant's study.

 Student levies and insurance are not considered to be unforeseen expenses.